JPho-source/Occupancy-Detection-Modeling-of-Bee-Species/README.md

 ## Additional Link

-Check out our lab wbesite for other intresting works:
+Check out our lab wbesite to learn about the SHUTTERBEE Project and other intresting works:
 - SHUTTERBEE - [Link](https://shutterbee.net/)